-To the extent that the German Public Auditor is required to present results in writing as part of the work in executing the engagement, only that written work is authoritative.
-Drafts are non-binding.
-Except as otherwise agreed, oral statements and explanations by the German Public Auditor are binding only when they are confirmed in writing.
+To the extent that the German Public Auditor is required to present results in a legally accepted written form (gesetzliche Schriftform) or in writing (Textform) as part of the work in executing the engagement, only that presentation is authoritative.
+Draft of such presentations are non-binding.
+Except as otherwise provided for by law or contractually agreed, oral statements and explanations by the German Public Auditor are binding only when they are confirmed in writing (Textform).
 Statements and information of the German Public Auditor outside of the engagement are always non-binding.

-6. Distribution of a German Public Auditor's professional statement
+6. Distribution of, a German Public Auditor's professional statement

-- (1) The distribution to a third party of professional statements of the German Public Auditor (results of work or extracts of the results of work whether in draft or in a final version) or information about the German Public Auditor acting for the engaging party requires the German Public Auditor's written consent, unless the engaging party is obligated to distribute or inform due to law or a regulatory requirement. - (2) The use by the engaging party for promotional purposes of the German Public Auditor's professional statements and of information about the German Public Auditor acting for the engaging party is prohibited.
+- (1) The distribution to a third party of professional statements of the German Public Auditor (results of work or extracts of the results of work whether in draft or in a final version) or information about the German Public Auditor acting for the engaging party requires the German Public Auditor's consent be issued in writing (Textform), unless the engaging party is obligated to distribute or inform due to law or a regulatory requirement. - (2) The use by the engaging party for promotional purposes of the German Public Auditor's professional statements and of information about the German Public Auditor acting for the engaging party is prohibited.